 Most spinal bone spurs are not painful, but they can put extra pressure on the surrounding nerves, muscles and ligaments.
 When bone spurs start causing interference in the surrounding tissues and bones, symptoms begin to manifest.
 The areas that are mostly affected include the upper, middle and lower back as well as the knee, hip, shoulder, feet, arms and hands.
 The following complications may indicate that you have bone spurs:

 For many people, receiving prompt medical attention is critical to preventing further damage.
 Seek medical attention to get long-lasting relief and avoid secondary complications if you suspect you may have a bone spur.
 Talk to an NJSO expert today.

 Discover which treatment options are right for you with our Treatment Finder.

 The initial treatment of spinal bone spurs is aimed at reducing inflammation and strengthening the muscles in your back to help provide support and reduce stress and strain on the spine.

 Bone spurs are typically detected through X-rays, and their involvement with a nerve root is evaluated through an MRI or CT scan.
 In some cases, the severity of a bone spur is tested through electroconductive tests to evaluate the extent of nerve injury, especially if your symptoms include pain, tingling, numbness or loss of strength or motion in your arms or legs.

 After a bone spur is fully evaluated, conservative methods are first recommended, including physical therapy, rest and rehabilitation, anti-inflammatory injections, or pain medication.

 Do you worry you may have a spinal bone spur, or perhaps more than one?
-Try our Treatment Check Tool to find a personalized treatment plan that’s right for you and start the process of finding relief today.
+Try our Candidacy Verification tool to find a personalized treatment plan that’s right for you and start the process of finding relief today.